huilinghe19/Raspberry_Pi/Website_epicsIOC_flask/README.md

 # Webserver on Raspberry Pi (GPIB and EPICS SERVER INSTALLED)
-In oder to give more possibility to use more device servers, flask web server comes into our sight.
+In oder to give more possibilities to use device servers, flask web server comes into our sight.
 After opening a website, the devices informations can be changed and configured.
 In the end, the device IOC can be started with a button directly.
 It is very simple for those who are no familiar with the instruments.

 # Method with flask